 - Click Named Lists are a way in FH to group related items — which can be records of any type(s) — so that you can easily find them to work with. tab to choose any member records that must have been populated in advance, such as in how to Create an export Gedcom based on a diagram.

 Review the Exclude records and Family Historian version 6 and below supports two types of Notes: Local notes (associated with a single person, record, or fact); and Shared Notes or Note Records, that can be linked to multiple records and/or facts.
-Version 7 introduced Research options, that usually should all be unticked, except perhaps Unconnected Records.
+Version 7 introduced Research Notes. options, that usually should all be unticked, except perhaps Unconnected Records.

 For the Media Records option select Use Full File Paths for External File Links such that the Media folder & file paths are retained.
 Otherwise, select Exclude to eliminate all the Media records & files.